kronik/RepData_PeerAssessment1/PA1_template.md

 ```
 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-##      41    6778   10400    9504   12810   21190
+##      41    9819   10770   10770   12810   21190
 ```

+Summary now shows us that **mean = 10770** and **median = 10770**

-We clearly see that mean and median numbers are changed after filling in all missing values.Both values are decreased and represent more realistic picture.
+We clearly see that mean and median numbers are changed after filling in all missing values.
+Both values are equal now and represent more realistic picture.

 ## Are there differences in activity patterns between weekdays and weekends?